 Outside of hard use areas, you will need to do a thorough washing of urethane finished hardwood floors only once or twice a year.
-Entryways, halls and other high traffic areas may need washing more often depending on traffic level.
+Entryways, halls and other high traffic areas may need washing more often depending on the traffic level.
 Kitchens will need washing at least once a week.

 First, vacuum or dust the floor thoroughly.
 Then add a little neutral floor cleaner or neutral or mild soap or detergent to a bucket of warm water – enough to produce a few bubbles and a slightly slippery feel to the water.
 Depending on how dirty the floors are, use a little more or a little less of the cleaner, but never use a strong or strongly alkaline one.
 Never use anything that contains ammonia.
 Avoid big suds, which would make the floor too hard to rinse, dull it and in the long run, and possibly even damage the finish.
 If you choose to use a specialty product for cleaning polyurethane finished floors, follow the product instructions; some are not supposed to be diluted or rinsed.

 Apply the floor-washing solution to your mop or cloth, not directly to the floor, and carefully wring out your mop or cloth so that it is only slightly damp.
 Pressing down firmly, make several strokes back and forth in the direction of the grain of the wood.
 Rinse your mop in the wash water when it becomes soiled and wring it well.
 Repeat until the entire floor had been washed.
 Be sure to wipe up water drops or spills immediately.
 If your solution becomes soiled as you mop, make a fresh bucket of washing solution.
-Or use a second bucket of plain water for rinsing out their mop or sponge before reinserting it in the wash water solution.
+Or use the second bucket of plain water for rinsing out their mop or sponge before reinserting it in the wash water solution.
 This keeps the wash water cleaner longer.

 Rinse the floor thoroughly.
 You can rinse small areas as you go along using a separate bucket of plain lukewarm water and a different mop for rinsing.
 Or first, wash the entire floor then rinse the whole floor.
 The technique for rinsing is the same as for washing.
 Use a barely damp well-rung mop, move your mop back and forth in the direction of the grain of the wood, rinse the mop off as it gets soiled and wring it and change the water as it gets dirty (if you can’t see the bottom of the bucket due to dirt, change the water).
-If you use a neutral floor cleaner, you don’t need to buff the floor, but buffing does further clean and dry the floor.
+If you use a neutral floor cleaner, you don’t need to buff the floor, but buffing clean and dry the floor.

 Steam Mops on Wood Floors

 I love the way my hardwood floors look after I steam mop them – they absolutely gleam!
-Fortunately, I have a Ladybug, a professional-grade steam vapor cleaner, which produces a very low-moisture steam.
+Fortunately, I have a Ladybug, a professional-grade steam vapor cleaner, which produces very low-moisture steam.
 I use it several times a year.
 I keep the mop head of the Ladybug moving and don’t let it stay more than a few seconds in any one place.
 Plus, I have a good polyurethane coat on my floors.
 All these factors give me confidence that I am not damaging my hardwood floors when I steam them.